 Cibola National Forest hiking trails are just the beginning!
 Request your free copy of our Albuquerque Vacation Guide and you’ll instantly receive a full list of our area’s top trails, activities, entertainment, attractions, and more.

-More About Cibola National Forest
+nore about Cibola National Forest

 The Cibola National Forest and Grasslands cover more than 1.6-million acres in New Mexico with elevations ranging from 2,700 feet to 11,300 feet.
 With so much land to explore, there’s a nearly neverending list of fun ways to spend a full day in the great outdoors.
 From Cibola National Forest hunting to hiking the extensive miles of trails, a new adventure awaits around every corner!

-4 of the Best Cibola National Forest Hiking Trails
+4 of the best Cibola National Forest hiking trails

 The Mountaineer Ranger District of Cibola National Forest boasts the most hiking trails near Albuquerque.
 This district is comprised of two divisions: The Gallinas and Manzanos.
 During your visit to the district, you’ll discover several recreational opportunities including picnicking, camping, and of course, hiking.
 Here are some of the most frequented trails in the area.